Thank you for visiting a Brake website. Please read these terms and conditions before continuing to use our sites.

 4. CONSUMER RIGHTS

-4.1 If you are contracting as a consumer, you may cancel a Contract at any time within seven working days, beginning on the day after you received the Products.
+4.1 If you are contracting as a consumer, you may cancel a Contract at any time within 14 days, beginning on the day after you (or the person you nominate) received the Products.
 In this case, you will receive a full refund of the price paid for the Products in accordance with our refunds policy (set out in clause 8 below).

 4.2 To cancel a Contract, you must inform us in writing.
 You must also return the Products to us as soon as reasonably practicable, and at your own cost.
 You have a legal obligation to take reasonable care of the Products while they are in your possession.
 If you fail to comply with this obligation, we may have a right of action against you for compensation.